olafgleba/welcompose/README.markdown

 * Designers who have a slightly knowledge of HTML/CSS but do not want to struggle with PHP
 * Clients who have no HTML knowledge at all but want just take care of their website contents by themselves

+## What Welcompose is \*not* ##

+If you are lookin for a *click-to-go* solution with hundreds of plugins, predefined content or/and uneditable markup and WYSIWYG text editing, Welcompose might be not for you.
+The System provides a easy and flexible way to build websites, but does not (and don't want to) compare with complex Systems like Typo3, Drupal a.s.o.

+The foremost goal was to give HTMl/CSS aware programmers and designers a way to build there own site structure without any intrusion of the CMS itself.
+No markup is predefined/printed at all.
+It all depends what the designer/programmer does within the templates.

 ## Websites using Welcompose (Excerpt) ##